gandhirajan/PushNotfication_Server/README.md

 2) Add your respective api key in line no - 3

-3 Add the registration id received from the registered device using push notification plugin in line no - 19
+3)  Add the registration id received from the registered device using push notification plugin in line no - 19

+4) Execute "node notify.js" command to push notifications from node server to GCM